Jack Naylor: Success with Thomson

-The collecting years
+The Collecting Years

-When he began his collecting, Naylor concentrated on cameras and photographs, but he quickly expanded to all manner of ephemera and photographica.
+When he began his collecting, Naylor concentrated on cameras and photographs, but he quickly expanded to all manner of ephemera and kinds of photographs.
 Much of the collection was acquired at camera and antique shows, auctions, and yard sales.
 Many of the items were donated by photographers and inventors of the paraphernalia that supports photography.
 Since Boston is one of the epicenters of photography, he befriended innovators like Edwin Land, who founded Polaroid and "Doc" Harold Edgerton, professor of MIT, who invented the strobe light.
 Naylor owns the notebooks and scientific equipment of Leopold Godowsky, who along with Leopold Mannes co-invented the first color film.

 The majority of the thirty thousand object collection is displayed at Naylor's suburban Boston home.
-The 1031 daguerreotypes eclipse the 725 owned by the Library of Congress and include unique examples produced by the finest practitioners of the medium, such as, Southworth & Hawes, Whipple, and Mathew Brady.
+The 1031 daguerreotypes outnumber the 725 owned by the Library of Congress and include unique examples produced by practitioners of the medium such as, Southworth & Hawes, Whipple, and Mathew Brady.

 The dozens of glass display cases contain the world's largest collection of cameras used for espionage.
 Equipment produced for spying that spans the period from the American Civil War through the Cold War with Russia.
 Cameras worn by homing pigeons in the First World War, cameras mounted onto U2 spy planes, books, watches and cigarette lighters that conceal picture making devices.
 East German Stasi, British OSS, CIA and FBI are all represented.
 He acquired some of the most select items in the 1980s from a KGB agent he met in the USSR on a business trip.

-Naylor has original glass plates by Edward Curtis taken with huge field cameras while he traversed the American West for thirty years documenting Native Americans and their vanishing cultures.
-Thereby one of the most ambitious anthropological projects is preserved since most of the Curtis negatives were destroyed.
+Naylor has original glass plates by Edward Curtis, pictures taken with huge field cameras while Curtis traversed the American West for thirty years, documenting Native Americans and their vanishing cultures.
+This means that at least one piece of Curtis' anthropological project was preserved since most of his negatives were destroyed.

-Upstairs there is a library of over 3000 volumes.
+Upstairs, there is a library of over 3000 volumes.
 Packed away are books, journals, notebooks, albums and first editions, including a complete limited edition set of Pencil of Nature, the first commercial book that included photographs.

 Naylor has been the subject of articles in Smithsonian magazine and Wall Street Journal.
 He and his collection have been on NPR and the Discovery Channel.